saadnadeem27/gradient-luxe-style-main/README.md

 ## 📄 License

 This project is created as a portfolio demonstration.
-All rights reserved. -->
+All rights reserved.

 ---

-Built with ❤️ using modern web technologies
+Built with ❤️ using modern web technologies and contemporary design principles